How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Here are my top budget recommendations:

-Hostel Chapter Two is probably the best hostel in Tokyo.
+Hostel Chapter Two is one of the best hostels in Tokyo.
 It’s located a very short walk from Asakusa Station and right along the river.

 The highlight of the hostel is the rooftop terrace with its views of Tokyo city.
 The hostel also has a shared lounge and bar.
 It’s unclear whether there’s a kitchen or not.
 Some guests say there is while others say there isn’t.
 Weird.